Kleo-Karap/KPA_thesis/README.md

 PyTorch
 sentence-transformers

 # ArgKP-2021-GR Dataset
 (here link to hf)

+# How to use the project
-# Experiments KPM
+# 1. Experiments KPM

-# Experiments KPG
+# 2. Experiments KPG

 # Main Findings